 Fellowships are granted for one academic year and are renewable, on evidence of satisfactory progress, for up to two additional years.

 To be eligible for a Levy Fellowship, an applicant must either (1) have earned a PhD in economics or a related field, such as finance or political science, from an accredited university or (2) have successfully completed all course work and have passed a general exam for a PhD in one of those fields from an accredited university.
-The candidate must take the LSAT by February of the year in which the applicant is planning to start law school, register with the Law School Data Assembly Service (LSDAS), and apply for admission to the Scalia Law School.
+The candidate must take the LSAT by January of the year in which the applicant is planning to start law school, sign up for a Law School Admission Council (LSAC.org) account, and apply for admission to the Scalia Law School.
 Levy Fellowships may be granted before admission to the law school but are conditional on successful admission.
 Moreover, each candidate for a Levy Fellowship must pledge that it is his or her intention to complete a JD degree at George Mason and to pursue a full-time academic career with an interdisciplinary teaching and research specialization.

 Value of Fellowship